burundiocibu/loranet/README.md

 ## LoRaNet bridge to MQTT

-python code to talk to a Adafruit LoRa feather attached to a raspberry pi.
+Python code to talk to a Adafruit LoRa feather via a LoRa bonnet attached to a raspberry pi.

+platform-io is the dev env for the Adafruit feather (avr 32u4 + )

+## Not Inventing it here

 Ideas on making a LoRa <-> MQTT gateway and LoRa devices to deploy